SiriDB/go-siridb-connector/README.md

 }
 ```
 ### SiriDB client
 And one example for using the client.
 A client can be used for connecting to multiple siridb servers.
-Queries will
-then send to a random connection.
+Queries and inserts will be send to a random siridb server.
 When a connection is lost, it will retry to setup the connection each 30 seconds.
 ```go
 package main